Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Introduction

-We have to do with three relevant frames here: (1) The Lab frame, where the target is at rest, (2) the ``Collider'' frame, i.e. the center of mass frame of the projectile and of the hit nucleon, (3) the Collins-Soper frame.
+Three relevant coordinate frames will be here considered: (1) The Laboratory frame, where the target is at rest, (2) the ``Collider'' frame, i.e. the center of mass frame of the projectile and of the hit nucleon, (3) the Collins-Soper frame.

-The angular cutoff that is relevant in this work is imposed on the polar angle of both the leptons in the Laboratory frame.
-We will indicate such angles as $\theta_{Lab}$.
-Without suffix, $\theta$ and $\phi$ will be the angles of the positive lepton in the Collins-Soper frame.
-The Collider frame is necessary for calculating the longitudinal fractions and some auxiliary variables needed to define the Collins-Soper frame (for any event, we have a different Collins-Soper frame).
+The angular cutoff that is relevant in this work is imposed on the polar angle of each lepton in the Laboratory frame.
+The Collider frame is necessary as an intermediate step for calculating the longitudinal fractions and some auxiliary variables needed to define the Collins-Soper frame (for each event, we have a different Collins-Soper frame).
 The difference $\vec p_1-\vec p_2$ of the 3-momenta of the colliding hadrons in the Collider frame identifies a direction, that is chosen as the $z$ axis of the Collins-Soper frame.
-The momentum $\vec q$ of the virtual photon (of the dilepton pair) in the collider frame identifies the $xz$ plane in the Collins-Soper frame.
+The momentum $\vec q^*$ of the virtual photon (of the dilepton pair) in the collider frame identifies the $xz$ plane in the Collins-Soper frame.
 The angles $\theta$ and $\phi$ are the polar and the azimuthal angles of the positive lepton in this frame.

-In unpolarized Drell-Yan, $A(\theta,\phi)$ may be written as a linear sum, where we focus\footnote{ Other terms are present contributing to a non-flat $\phi-$distribution, but not directly concerning the following considerations.
-Also, the parameter $\lambda$ has been taken at its value 1, that is equivalent to assuming full dominance of Born-1 vector boson exchange.
-So the present analysis does not extend to e.g. Drell-Yan in the Charmonium mass region. } on the $\nu cos(2\phi)$ term\cite{LamTung78}:

-The $cos(2\phi)-$asymmetry is a ``quadrupolar'' azimuthal asymmetry.
-In the laboratory frame, let us name ``lepton plane'' the plane containing the two lepton momenta $\vec q^+$ and $\vec q^-$, and collision plane the one containing the beam axis $\hat z$ and the dilepton (or virtual photon) momentum $\vec q$ $=$ $\vec q^+$ $+$ $\vec q^-$.
-In events with positive $cos(2\phi)$ the two planes are parallel, in events with negative $cos(2\phi)$ the two planes are perpendicular.
-There is no sensitivity to dipolar (lepton exchange) effects\footnote{ Exchanging the two leptons, nothing changes since $cos(2\phi)$ $\rightarrow$ $cos(2\phi+2\pi)$. }
+Some intuitive qualitative features of the Collins-Soper frame and of the $cos(2\phi)$ asymmetry are reported in the Discussion section.
+Both the lepton plane and the collision planes contain $\vec q$, and in most of the events (not in all) the angle that in the laboratory frame expresses the relative orientation of the lepton and collision planes around $\vec q$ is approximately the Collins-Soper azimuthal angle $\phi$.
+In events with positive $cos(2\phi)$ the two planes are roughly parallel, as for the lepton pair $A^+A^-$ in fig.\ref{fig:G2}.
+In events with negative $cos(2\phi)$ the two planes are roughly perpendicular, as for the lepton pair $B^+B^-$ in the same figure.
+There is no sensitivity to dipolar (lepton exchange) effects, since $cos(2\phi)$ $\rightarrow$ $cos(2\phi+2\pi)$ when the two leptons are exchanged.